Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

    Probability at :math:`v_3` for an L-QSW and NM-G-QSW defined on the digraph and graph depicted in :numref:`digraph` and :numref:`ugraph` at :math:`\omega = 0.9`.

 Graph Dependant Coherence
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Here the steady state solutions for an L-QSW on a 2-branching tree graph
+Here the steady-state solutions for an L-QSW on a full binary tree graph
 and a cycle graph are examined with respect to support for coherence.
 The graphs were generated and converted to sparse adjacency matrices
-using NetworkX and L-QSWs defined as per Equation :eq:`eq:qsw`
+using NetworkX and L-QSWs defined as per Equation
-using the :class:`~qsw_mpi.MPI.LQSW` subclass.
+:eq:`eq:qsw` using the :class:`~qsw_mpi.MPI.LQSW` subclass.

 .. list-table::